AdobeDocs/commerce-knowledge-base.en/help/how-to/general/change-magento-admin-password-on-cloud.md

 ---
+description: Read the steps in the [Reset your password section of Admin Sign In](https://docs.magento.com/m2/ee/user_guide/stores/admin-signin.html#reset-your-password) in our user guide.
+labels: ADMIN_PASSWORD,Magento Commerce Cloud,admin password,how to,user,Adobe Commerce,cloud infrastructure
 title: Change Admin password on Adobe Commerce on cloud infrastructure
-labels: ADMIN_PASSWORD,Magento Commerce Cloud,admin password,how to,user,Adobe Commerce,cloud infrastructure
 ---

+# Change Admin password on Adobe Commerce on cloud infrastructure

 ## Method 1: Forgot Your Password (reset via email)